 Tryptophan balances your hormones and boosts your mood.
 Foods that are rich in tryptophan combat anxiety, promote feelings of calmness and even induce sleep (think of the strong post-turkey dinner desire for a nap).
 It could also help burn fat by reducing cravings for sweets and carbs, which may even help defeat a sugar addiction.

 Read on to learn more about how tryptophan can benefit your health.

 Tryptophan and Sleep

-If you’re not getting enough sleep, it could lead to depression, inability to concentrate, weight gain, muscle pain and poor memory, but tryptophan helps promote healthy sleep (without the side effects that often accompany prescription medications).
+If you’re not getting enough sleep, it could lead to depression, inability to concentrate, weight gain, muscle pain and poor memory.
+Tryptophan helps promote healthy sleep (without the side effects that often accompany prescription medications).